karens/vertical_timeline/README.md

 Adding MasonryJS to fill in irregularly sized items in the two column layout: http://masonry.desandro.com/

-Adding dynamic classes that correspond to their current masonry position: http://www.9lessons.info/2012/01/facebook-timeline-design-using-jquery.html
+Adding dynamic classes that correspond to their current masonry position, so css can target left and right items differently: http://www.9lessons.info/2012/01/facebook-timeline-design-using-jquery.html

 Borrowing ideas from D7 for custom queries, paging and infinite scrolling: